-A vitamin is an organic molecule (or related set of molecules) that is an essential micronutrient—that is, a substance which an organism needs for the proper functioning of its metabolism but cannot synthesize, either at all or in sufficient quantities and therefore must obtain through its diet.
+A vitamin is an organic molecule (or related set of molecules) that is an essential micronutrient—that is, a substance that an organism needs for the proper functioning of its metabolism but cannot synthesize, either at all or in sufficient quantities and, therefore must obtain through its diet.

 Vitamins help your body grow and work the way it should.
 Raw Living Spirulina contains every Vitamin (A (5300 mg), B1 (4 mcg), B2 (108 mcg), B3 (572 mcg), B5, B6 (28 mcg), B9 (94 μg), B12 (13.4 mcg), C (10.1 mg), E (5 mg), K (25.5 μg) and Choline (66 mg).
 The only one missing is Vitamin D which we get for free from the sun.

-Vitamins have different jobs–helping you resist infections, keeping your nerves healthy, and helping your body get energy from food or your blood to clot properly.
-The best way to get the vitamins, minerals, and other nutrients you need aren’t with a shopping spree at your local drug or “health” store.
-Go directly to the source, whole plant-based living foods.
+Vitamins have different jobs–helping you resist infections, keeping your nerves healthy, and helping your body get energy from food or blood to clot properly.
+The best way to get the vitamins, minerals, and other nutrients you need isn’t with a shopping spree at your local drug or “health” store.
+Instead, go directly to the source, whole plant-based living foods.

 MINERALS FOR CELLULAR COMMUNICATION

-In the context of nutrition, a mineral is a chemical element required as an essential nutrient by organisms to perform functions necessary for life.
-Just like vitamins, minerals help your body grow, develop, and stay healthy.
-The body uses minerals to perform many different functions — from building strong bones to transmitting nerve impulses.
-Some minerals are even used to make hormones or maintain a normal heartbeat.
-Minerals originate in the earth and cannot be made by living organisms.
-Most of the minerals in a human diet come from eating plants or from drinking water.
-Minerals are one of the four groups of essential nutrients, the others of which are vitamins, essential fatty acids, and essential amino acids.
+In nutrition, a mineral is a chemical element required as an essential nutrient by organisms to perform functions necessary for life.
+Like vitamins, minerals help your body grow, develop, and stay healthy.
+The body uses minerals to perform many functions, from building strong bones to transmitting nerve impulses.
+Some minerals are even used to make hormones or maintain a regular heartbeat.
+Minerals originate in the earth and cannot be produced by living organisms.
+Most minerals in a human diet come from eating plants or drinking water.
+Minerals are one of the four groups of essential nutrients: vitamins, essential fatty acids, and essential amino acids.
 The five major minerals in the human body are calcium (20mg), phosphorus (40mg), potassium (64mg), sodium (32.2), and magnesium (120mg).
-All of the remaining elements in a human body are called “trace elements”.
+All the remaining elements in the human body are called “trace elements.”
 The trace elements that have a specific biochemical function in the human body are sulfur, iron (24mcg), chlorine, cobalt, copper (1.32mg), zinc (52mcg), manganese (120mcg), molybdenum (399mcg), iodine (1.6mcg) and selenium (.8mcg) of which Raw Living Spirulina contains them all.

 Certain plant-based foods are rich in antioxidants.
-Plant-based antioxidants are a kind of phytonutrient or plant-based nutrient.
+Plant-based antioxidants are a phytonutrient or plant-based nutrient.

 Phytonutrients are plant nutrients with specific biological activities that support human health.
-The major nutrients present in foods include carbohydrates, proteins, lipids, vitamins, and minerals.
-Besides these, there are some bioactive food components known as “phytonutrients” that play an important role in strengthening the human immune system.
+Food’s major nutrients include carbohydrates, proteins, lipids, vitamins, and minerals.
+Besides these, some bioactive food components known as “phytonutrients” are essential in strengthening the human immune system.

 Phytonutrients play a positive role by maintaining and modulating immune function to prevent specific diseases.
-Being natural products, they hold a great promise in clinical therapy as they possess no side effects that are usually associated with chemotherapy or radiotherapy.
-Raw Living Spirulina contains a wealth of powerful living phytonutrients that play an important role in maintaining the normal functions of the human body.
+In addition, they are natural products and hold great promise in clinical therapy as they have no side effects usually associated with chemotherapy or radiotherapy.
+Raw Living Spirulina contains a wealth of powerful living phytonutrients that play an essential role in maintaining the normal functions of the human body.

 ß-Carotene: (3.2 mg)